This post may contain affiliate links. Please see my disclosure policy for details.

-A landmark which paved the way forward for worldly education, not just in scripture, but in thought, mind and the human existence too.
+A landmark that paved the way forward for worldly education, not just in scripture, but in thought, mind and human existence too.
 A place of understanding of people around the world.

 3. You can still visit the ruins of the original Library of Alexandria